Bratz89/PowerShell-Hub/README.md

   <h3 align="center">PowerShell Hub</h3>

   <p align="center">
-    A hub for all you powershell scripts!
+    A selfhosted hub for all you powershell scripts!
     <br />
     <br />
     <a href="https://github.com/bratz89/PowerShell-Hub/issues">Report Bug</a>